Custom Parameters

 cf update-service mypg -c '{"max_connections": <max_connections_value>}'

-Once you set the value for max_connections, you cannot reset it to the default
+Once you set the value for max_connections, you cannot reset it to the default value using the null value.

 The max_connections of an existing cluster deployment can not be updated to